lnthach/Mr-SEQL/README.md

 ./sax_convert -i Coffee_TEST -o saxdir/sax.test
 ```

 Classify with Ensemble SEQL.
 The outputs stored in saxdir also include the features selected by SEQL and the vector space representation for the train/test data.
-Thsi can subsequently be used for training another classifier such as logistic regression (or any other classifier):
+This can subsequently be used for training another classifier such as logistic regression (or any other classifier):

 ```
 ./mr_seql -t saxdir/sax.train -T saxdir/sax.test -o saxdir